kwurst/CS-401/Syllabus.md

 * may include research, leadership and internship opportunities, artistic projects, the production of a portfolio of student work, and/or other culminating learning experiences.

 ## Program-Level Student Learning Outcomes
-This course addresses the following outcomes of the Computer Science Major (see [http://www.worcester.edu/ComputerScienceDept/Shared%20Documents/ProgramOutcomes.aspx]()):
+This course addresses the following outcomes of the Computer Science Major:

 Upon successful completion of the Major in Computer Science, students will be able to: